 – then spread the axles over the flooring as you would like them to appear as a final arrangement and mix the different colour shades as you require;

-– walk on or press the axles so that the axles are the under floor are in as close contact as possible;
+– walk on or press the axles so that the axles and the under floor are in as close contact as possible;

 – any adhesive residues remaining on the parquet surface should be removed instantly, because once they solidify it becomes difficult to remove them without damaging the surface finish;